EvictionLab/eviction-lab-website/content/eviction-tracking/fort-worth-tx.md

 # Changes in eviction filings

-Eviction filings in Fort Worth were higher than average in January and February of 2020.<sup>1</sup> That pattern reversed in March, and new filings were 96% below average in April.
-Since then, filings have increased steadily to normal levels.
+Eviction filings in Fort Worth were higher than average in January and February of 2020.<sup>1</sup> That pattern reversed in March, and new filings were 96% below average in April 2020, after which filings increased.

 1. Eviction filing data for Tarrant County were collected by [January Advisors](https://www.januaryadvisors.com/).
 Historical averages cover the years 2018-2019.
 Data for Denton County were collected by [LSC](https://www.lsc.gov/); historical averages cover 2016-2019.